-Diving in to another project revolving around game design, this semester I worked on bringing digital enhancements to Dungeons and Dragons, building an augmented dice tower.
+Diving in to another project revolving around game design, I worked on bringing digital enhancements to Dungeons and Dragons, building an augmented dice tower.

 If you aren’t familiar with Dungeons and Dragons (D&D), here’s a quick recap.
-It is a tabletop Role Playing Game, usually played with around 5 players.
+It is a tabletop Role Playing Game, usually played with about 5 players.
 One person is the Dungeon Master, and this person oversees the game.
 The players each develop a character as their avatar in the game.
 Each character has a set of stats (such as strength and dexterity), and these numbers are used to determine how successful the players’ characters are at certain actions.
 For example, a player might say “I try to break down the front door” and the Dungeon Master will ask for a Strength Check.
-The interactions of the game are primarily arbitrated by dice rolls, predominately a 20-sided die known as a d20.
-In the previous example, the player would roll a d20 and add their strength modifier, and the Dungeon Master (DM) would decide to what degree the player’s action was successful based on the context of the situation.
-Combat in D&D is even more structured, following the popular turn based format.
+The interactions of the game are primarily arbitrated by dice rolls, the most common of which is a 20-sided die known as a d20.
+In the previous example, the player would roll a d20 and add their strength modifier; the Dungeon Master (DM) would then decide to what degree the player’s action was successful based on the context of the situation.
+Combat in D&D is even more structured, following the popular turn-based format.
 Each person will usually make several dice rolls on their turn based on the weapon or spell they choose.

 Through our research, we developed several constraints while uncovering pain points.
-First players generally told us that one of the major draws of D&D is its aspect of escapism – role playing as a hero was their way of winding down after their work week.
+First, players told us that one of the major draws of D&D is its aspect of escapism – role playing as a hero was their way of winding down after their work week.
 The players mentioned that traditional tools such as pen and paper felt as if they were a part of the ethos of the game, whereas in general digital tools felt antithetical.
-That said, we noticed that those same players would use apps on their phone to manage spells and more than one would use a laptop and OneNote to keep track of the quest lines and general knowledge.
+That said, we noticed that those same players would use apps on their phone to manage spells and more than one of them would use a laptop and OneNote to keep track of the quest lines and general knowledge.
 Of course, this is also just the general sentiment.
-Some players seemed much more open to using anything and everything to keep track of all the details, while others more stubbornly clung to traditional techniques.
-One thing all players we observed and interviewed agreed on was the desire to roll physical design instead of a random number generator or even physically accurate digital dice on a dice rolling app.
-This physical dice seemed to give the players a sense of agency and control over the randomness of the roll and therefore their actions in the game.
+Some players seemed much more open to using anything and everything to keep track of all the details, while others stubbornly clung to traditional techniques.
+One thing all players we observed and interviewed agreed on was the desire to roll physical dice; a random number generator or even physically accurate digital dice on a dice rolling app did not interest them.
+These physical dice seemed to give the players a sense of agency and control over the randomness of the roll and their actions in the game.

-During our interviews, we noticed that one area that all the players (and many of the dungeon masters!) had issues with was dice math.
+During our interviews, we noticed that one area all the players (and many of the Dungeon Masters!) had issues with was dice math.
 This occurred mostly in the combat phase of the game, when players would have to hunt through their character sheet to figure out what options were available to them, figure out what to roll and add all the dice up to come to their conclusion.
-Putting aside silly difficulties with basic math, the process was rife with error, slowing the pace of the game, and very few people had anything positive to say about the experience.
+Putting aside silly difficulties with basic math, the process was rife with error and slowed the pace of the game, and very few people had anything positive to say about the experience.
 This is the area of the game we chose to zero in on.

 We were able to demo the working dice tower to our class and get some feedback from our classmates.
 In general, it was well received!
-For future work, we want to expand the image recognition to dice with numbers/text instead of pips, as well add the ability for the Dungeon Master to track enemies in combat as well.
+For future work, we want to expand the image recognition to dice with numbers/text instead of pips, as well as add the ability for the Dungeon Master to track enemies in combat.